DevBara/Battle-Warriors/README.md

 4) If any player successfully hits, the square will turn red.

 5) The first player to sink all 3 of their opponent ships wins the game.

+Game Objective:
+It is up to you to determine where the enemy ships are located by using strategic strategies!
+There are 3 ships per player

+How to Win:
+ Win the game by destroying all of the enemy ships.
+T